Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 RE: source is designed to achieve delight and satisfaction.
 The ideal performance requires to meet Aaron's user needs(2.1.2).<br/>

-(1) Functional: RE: source help donators to fill in the form as quick and easy as possible and provides the buyer with the list and filter for second-hand products.<br/>
+(1) Functional: RE: source help donors to fill in the form as quick and easy as possible and provides the buyer with the list and filter for second-hand products.<br/>

 (3) Reliable: RE: source responds consistently and is effective in finding the desired stuff and helping user finish the tasks.<br/>